Nef10/SwiftBeanCount/README.md

 1. Configure the tax slip and box via a customs directive instead of account meta data, as shown below
 1. Make sure the transaction with the posting to this account has another posting from an account configured via meta data for the same tax slip
-1. Make sure the other account has a symbol configured
+1. Make sure the other account has a symbol configured (Note: This also works on slips not split by symbol.
+E.g. When you share a tax expense account across the whole ledger, you can still add it to your employment slip this way)

 Example: